Kenya

 At a typical Mara crossing there is a build up of several thousands (or more) of Blue Wildebeest and a few Common Zebras on one bank of the Mara.
 Sometimes the animal numbers build up slowly, with columns of wildebeest marching to the river, but on other occasions the gathering is more frenzied, with thousands charging to the banks.
 They may hesitate before creossing (even for a couple of hours or more), or they may immediately plunge down the banks, or leap from the earthen cliffs, and started to cross the Mara River.
 Large crossings are a pandemonium of hooves, legs, faces and horns, complete with a deafening cacophony of lowing and grunting voices!
 As the stream of animals reached the edge of the water, some just waded in while others take great leaps, ending in sheets of spray, as they tried to shorten the crossing time and the length of exposure to the ever-waiting crocodiles!
 A sea of faces and bobbing horns heads for the far bank, where the vanguard is already scrabbling up the banks or cliffs, anxious to clear the gullies and bushes, where Lions and Leopards often lurk, and regain the open grasslands.
 Huge Nile Crocodiles lie in wait for the stragglers.
 Eventually, the bedlam subsides and you feel half numb from the sheer awesome spectacle you have just witnessed, and also have a numb trigger finger from the hundreds of images you will surely have shot!

-While the crossings are the major focus of this tour, there will be plenty of time for other wildlife encounters.
-Sometimes there are no crossings for several days (a major problem for those photographers who only chose to have 5-6 nights in the Mara: we have even heard of folk who have visited without experiencing any crossings in such a stay, although that is uncommon).
+While the crossings are the most important focus of this tour, there will be plenty of time for other wildlife encounters.
+Sometimes there are no crossings for several days or even longer (a major problem for those photographers who only chose to have 5-6 nights in the Mara).
 In any event, early mornings and late afternoons are typically without crossings, so we can concentrate on predators or their prey while the light is at its best.

 Typically we will go out before dawn, after early morning coffee or tea and biscuits, and take a picnic breakfast (perhaps to be eaten under one of those charismatic flat-topped acacias).
 We return in the late morning.
 After lunch, there is time for a siesta, or photo reviews, or one on one tuition from our leader.
 We go out again when the light improves in the late afternoon, returning to camp not long after sunset.
 On occasion, if the animal movements require, we may take a picnic lunch and stay out all day.